mgarralda/hadoop-spark-cluster/README.md

 **It was not designed to be deployed in production environments**.
 The project was tested on Ubuntu 20.

 # Building the cluster

+Download and unzip all files inside a folder named "hadoop-spark-cluster".

 This version uses `docker-compose` to create master and worker containers (nodes).
 It's executed with standard `docker-compose up` command and the number of workers is  defined with `--scale slave=X` property.

 But before calling it, 3 Docker images must be built executing this windows powershell script: